Walkability, Real Estate, and Public Health Data

 Walk Score data is used by analysts and researchers in the fields of real estate, urban planning, government, public health, and finance.

 Walk Score data is available in a variety of formats including shapefiles, spreadsheets, and via our APIs.
-We can provide Walk Score data for individual addresses or larger geographic areas.
+We can provide Walk Score data for individual addresses or larger geographic areas like postal codes.
 Walk Score data is available in the United States, Canada, Australia, and New Zealand.

 Walk Score data can be tracked over time to measure historical trends.
 For example, the percentage of residents in a city who can walk to fresh food in 5 minutes.

 “Washington DC is not the only city that is finding Walk Score and Transit Score to be key tools in our planning efforts.”